 | 7 | Status | Current state | In progress / Waiting for parts |

-Without data, there's no hotel corrective maintenance optimization.
-Every work order must be recorded with time stamps, root cause, and resolution.
-CELLYPSO CMMS automates this collection — technicians update status from their smartphones, system tracks time automatically, all information is stored in one place.
+Without data, there's nothing to optimize.
+Every work order needs time stamps, a root cause, and how it was resolved.
+CELLYPSO CMMS handles that collection automatically: technicians update status from their phones, the system logs the time, and everything lives in one place.

 Monthly review of CM data to find: